standard-for-public-code/standard-for-public-code/criteria/bundle-policy-and-code.md

 ## How to test

-* Policy is provided in machine readable and unambiguous formats
+* Public policy is provided in machine readable and unambiguous formats
 * Continuous integration tests validate that the source code and policy are executed coherently

 ## Policy makers: what you need to do